Williamsburg, Pennsylvania: The arts

 Residents of Williamsburg engage in many arts and crafts.
 Craft shows occur when artisans sell their work.
 Some of the media worked in include pottery, leathercraft, metal, and wood.
 Local cabinetmakers craft fine wood furniture.
 The local library has sponsored a poetry coffeehouse on several occasions, and Royer Mansion has hosted readings from local literacy and writer's societies.

 Musically, the high school band has won awards.
 The band traveled to Dublin, Ireland, in the early 1970s to play in the St. Patrick's Day parade, and won first place.
+The band also went to Israel in the 70s.
 Today, musicians, individually and in small groups, play everything from bluegrass to heavy metal.

-Businesses
+Economy

 The largest employer is Cenveo, in the northwest end of the borough.
-In 2011 Cenveo purchased the Williamsburg location of MeadWestvaco.
+In 2011, Cenveo purchased the Williamsburg location of MeadWestvaco.
 In 2006, MeadWestvaco reopened the former Sweetheart/Fonda building as a new West Plant.

-Other business include a Martin General Store, a branch of CBT Bank, Nic's Grab n Go, and Dorothy's Kuts.
-In addition to sandwiches and groceries, two pizza shops (the Sizzler and OIP) are located in the borough.
-Several mechanics offer car repairs, and gasoline is available at one convenience store.
-Bicycle rentals are not currently available in the borough.
+Other than the Cenveo plant and numerous small businesses, the most common industries for employment for Williamsburg residents are construction, forestry, agriculture, quarrying, education, and health care.
 Dairy cattle and other agricultural farms surround Williamsburg.
-Grannas Brothers operate a large stone quarry just outside Williamsburg, in nearby Ganister.
-White Deer Run has a D&A treatment center in nearby Cove Forge.
-Many residents are employed in the surrounding larger communities such as Altoona, Hollidaysburg, and Huntingdon.

-Other than the Cenveo plant, the most common industries for employment for Williamsburg Residents are construction, forestry, agriculture, quarrying, education, and health care.

-There is also a newly renovated Dollar General store in the borough.